crate/crate-howtos/docs/best-practices/data-import.rst

   - `Replication`_

 Refresh interval
 ----------------

-Another simple, but very important tweak to speed up importing is to set the refresh interval of the table to 0.
-This will disable the periodic refresh of the table that is needed to minimise the effect of eventual consistency and therefore also minimise the overhead during import.
+Another simple, but very important, tweak to speed up importing is to set the refresh interval of the table to 0.
+This will disable the periodic refresh of the table that is needed to minimize the effect of eventual consistency and therefore also minimize the overhead during import.

 ::